-A handful of states have taken action to mitigate the impact, though none can fully replace federal funding long-term.
+A handful of states have taken action to mitigate the impact of the expired subsidies, though none can fully replace federal funding long-term.
 Here’s what they’re doing:

 New Mexico: The only state fully replacing the expired subsidies for 2026 with $17 million in enhanced premium and cost-sharing assistance for individuals and families purchasing coverage through the state’s exchange.